Paalai: Production

-Release
+Release and reception

-The film was widely appreciated by critics though it was not released in many theatres.
-The film was privately screened in Norway a week later and was prepared for a theatrical release in the country shortly after, with the makers claiming it would be the first Tamil film to be released in regular cinema halls across Norway.
-The film was screened at the Norway International Film Festival and then subsequently at the 10th International Tamil Film Festival in Canada in 2012.
-It has won the best social awareness movie in Norway international film festival.
+Paalai was released in theatres on 25 November 2011.
+The film was privately screened in Norway on 18 December and was prepared for a general release in the country shortly after, with the makers claiming it would be the first Tamil film to be released in regular cinema halls across Norway.
+Dinamani praised almost all aspects of the film, including the direction, cinematography, music and cast performances.
+Ananda Vikatan praised the film for authentically recreating the Sangam period on a low budget.